WaKeMaTTa/wp-inimat/README.md

 * Activate the plugin through the Plugins menu in WordPress
 * Start using the shortcodes as described above

+## Configuration

+Currently does not have any panel to manage-what.

 ## Changelog